isene/hp-41_AMASTRO.ROM/README.md

 | Label | Description
 | :---: | ------------------------------------------
-|   A   | Set active scope (during scope listing the scope viewed will become active.
-Otherwise enter the index [0 or 1] and press A)
+|   A   | Set active scope.
+During scope listing the scope viewed will become active.
+Otherwise enter the index [0 or 1] and press A
-|   B   | Set active eyepiece (during eyepiece listing, the eyepiece viewed will become active.
-Otherwise enter the index [0 to 4] and press B)
+|   B   | Set active eyepiece.
+During eyepiece listing, the eyepiece viewed will become active.
+Otherwise enter the index [0 to 4] and press B
-|   C   | Set active Barlow lense (enter the Barlow's magnification and press C)
+|   C   | Set active Barlow lense.
+Enter the Barlow's magnification and press C
-|   D   | Set active filter (during filter listing, the filter viewed will become active.
-Otherwise enter the index [0 to 4] and press B)
+|   D   | Set active filter.
+During filter listing, the filter viewed will become active.
+Otherwise enter the index [0 to 4] and press B
 |   E   | Go to TOP MENU
 |   a   | Set Filter 0 as active
 |   b   | Set Filter 1 as active